MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Microsoft.Graph.Beta.Users.Actions.md

 > [!NOTE]
 > To view the v1.0 release of this cmdlet, view [Invoke-MgCheckinUserDriveItem](/powershell/module/Microsoft.Graph.Users.Actions/Invoke-MgCheckinUserDriveItem?view=graph-powershell-1.0)

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgCheckinUserDriveItem](/powershell/module/Microsoft.Graph.Users.Actions/Invoke-MgCheckinUserDriveItem?view=graph-powershell-1.0)

 ### [Invoke-MgBetaCheckinUserDriveRoot](Invoke-MgBetaCheckinUserDriveRoot.md)
 Check in a checked out driveItem resource, which makes the version of the document available to others.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgCheckinUserDriveRoot](/powershell/module/Microsoft.Graph.Users.Actions/Invoke-MgCheckinUserDriveRoot?view=graph-powershell-1.0)

 > [!NOTE]
 > To view the v1.0 release of this cmdlet, view [Invoke-MgCheckinUserDriveRoot](/powershell/module/Microsoft.Graph.Users.Actions/Invoke-MgCheckinUserDriveRoot?view=graph-powershell-1.0)